-Renting your house can be a handy alternative to selling it.
+Renting out your house or just another type of property can be a handy alternative to selling it.
 When it comes to figuring out just how much rent you can achieve for your property, it’s important to analyse the market.

 To get a general estimate, go online and find out what the average price for the area where you’re considering buying for rent, or where you already own the property.
 While this assumes your property is at the direct centre of the market, you can quickly get an idea as to whether rents are generally to your expectations.

 How much other landlords are charging for similar properties?

 Go to our property listings section and open inspections to see the asking price.
 Focus on properties that are comparable and nearby to your own as this will quickly let you see how your home will perform in a similar situation.

 Do you need an estate agent in Birmingham for renting out your property?
 Love Your Postcode is here to help you!

 This is by far the easiest method of finding out how much landlords are currently charging for rent.

 How do I know how much to rent my property for?